sod2003/portfolio/README.md

   * Script: xmlparsing.py - Load and parse XML in memory

 * __URL-Shortener__
-A Flask project to host a URL shortener functionality.
+A Flask project to showcase a URL shortener functionality.

 ### Bash-Scripts
 A folder for my bash scripts.